KiwiFlavoredApollo/cobblemon-armors/README.md

 ## Team Rainbow Rocket

-Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions:
+Gives Night Vision when the player is wearing the full set of Team Rainbow Rocket Armor with following conditions:

 1. Have Fire-type, Grass-type and Water-type Pokémon

 ## Team Plasma

-Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions:
+Gives Haste when the player is wearing the full set of Team Plasma Armor with following conditions:

 1. Have at least one Electric-type Pokémon
 2. Does not have any Ground-type Pokémon

 ## Team Neo Plasma

-Gives Resistance when the player is wearing the full set of Team Rocket Armor with following conditions:
+Gives Haste when the player is wearing the full set of Team Neo Plasma Armor with following conditions:

 1. Have at least one Electric-type Pokémon
 2. Does not have any Ground-type Pokémon